Tualatin, Oregon: Economy

 Tualatin is home to a majority of Bridgeport Village ("Bridgeport"), an upscale shopping area that opened in early 2005.
 (The northern part of Bridgeport Village is in Tigard.)
 Built at the site of a former quarry, Bridgeport was designed to be reminiscent of an open-air European-style shopping experience.
 It features an 18-screen movie theater, several national and regional chain restaurants, and many chain retail stores.

 Tualatin is also home to Nyberg Woods, a neighborhood and lifestyle center located at the conjunction of Interstate 5 and Nyberg road.
-The center contains stores such as Best Buy, Old Navy, Golfsmith, and Ulta.
-Nyberg Woods also features restaurants such as Famous Dave's, Panera Bread, Chipotle, Starbucks, and Five Guys.

 Tualatin also harbors Nyberg Rivers, which opened in the fall of 2014 and is the third major retail project to be developed by CenterCal Properties in Tualatin.
 Following the construction of Bridgeport Village and Nyberg Woods, Nyberg Rivers contains approximately 300,000 square feet of retail, restaurant, fitness, and entertainment space.
-Nyberg Rivers is located just off of Interstate 5 and is home to Cabela's, New Seasons Market, LA Fitness, and restaurants including Pieology, Red Robin, Dave's Hot Chicken, and Veri Bowl.

 There are many factories on the south side of town, including a large Lam Research plant that makes electrochemical deposition tools for manufacturing semiconductors.

 Knife manufacturers CRKT and KAI USA, which owns Kershaw and Zero Tolerance Knives, as well as Shun Cutlery are located in Tualatin.
 Al Mar Knives is headquartered in Tualatin, although manufacturing is done in Japan.

 Oregon Scientific, a manufacturer of consumer electronics products, is headquartered in Tualatin.

 From the 1960s through the 1980s, Tualatin was the home of Sunn Musical Equipment Company, a manufacturer of musical and sound reinforcement equipment.

 Tualatin has been used as a filming location for Hollywood movies, including Thumbsucker, which was filmed at Tualatin High School.

+Since 2004, Tualatin has been home to the West Coast Giant Pumpkin Regatta, one of the largest and oldest pumpkin regattas in the country.

 Infrastructure and services

 Tualatin is within the Tri-County Metropolitan Transportation District of Oregon (TriMet), the Portland metropolitan area's primary transit agency.
 TriMet service includes WES Commuter Rail, at Tualatin Station, and bus lines 36, 37, 38, 76, 96, and 97.
 Wilsonville-based South Metro Area Regional Transit's route 2X has a stop in Tualatin, at TriMet's Tualatin Park & Ride lot.
+Despite being served by TriMet, Ride Connection also operates several fixed-route services within Tualatin.

 Fire protection and emergency medical services are provided through Tualatin Valley Fire and Rescue.
 Legacy Meridian Park Hospital is located in Tualatin.